DanielEmeka2003/Nc/Nc programming language/specification.md

 ### Groupings Syntax

-Below is the NTPL format for groupings syntax:
+Below are the groupings syntax written in NTPL:

 ```json
 grouping($1:exp) = '(' list($1, _, `{2,}`) ')'